ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/basics.dotnet.markdown

   - If a query indicates that [projection](../../indexes/querying/projections) should be used, then all results that were not filtered out are processed by that projection.
 Fields defined in the projection are extracted from the index (if stored).

 4. `include`
-  - If any [includes](../../client-api/how-to/handle-document-relationships#includes) are defined, then the results are being traversed to extract the IDs of potential related documents to include with the results.
+  - If any [includes](../../client-api/how-to/handle-document-relationships#includes) are defined, then the query also extracts data from potential related documents to include with the results.

+5. (LINQ syntax) `ToList` or `ToListAsync`
-5. Return results.
+  - Return results.

 {PANEL/}